 You can choose a less desirable location and get more space for your money.
 This could be a good option if you have a large team, need a lot of space, or are looking to save money on rent.
 Keep in mind that a less convenient location may also impact employee morale and retention, so it is crucial to weigh the pros and cons carefully.

-Finally, it’s important to consider the potential for company growth when determining the amount of office space required per person in the workplace.
+Finally, it’s important to consider the potential for company growth when determining the amount of space needed per person in the workplace.
 If you anticipate adding new employees in the future, it’s a good idea to allocate additional space to accommodate future growth.

 While there is no one-size-fits-all answer to this question, there are some general guidelines that can help you determine the appropriate amount of space for your organization.